liobaberndt/ucl-mres/module2/session1/README.md

 - the teaching scripts folder (this repo)

 ### A2.
 Confirm teaching_setup.m settings
-Open teaching_setup.m and set your paths!!! + which paths to use so number 6:
+Open teaching_setup.m and set your paths (you'll see in the script where and currently it's set to use mine number 5; you need to replace 5 with any number >5).
 - cfg.eeglab_path points to EEGLAB
 - cfg.spm_path points to SPM12
 - cfg.script_path points to this repo